UNIVERSITY OF BOTSWANA · DEPARTMENT OF PHYSICS

 Remote Sensing & Gridded Data

-in collaboration with BDMS
+in collaboration with BDMS and the UCSB Climate Hazards Center

 3D-PAWS Weather Station Network